SCRT-HQ/VaporShell/docs/glossary/New-VSNeptuneDBSubnetGroup.md

----
-layout: glossary
-title: New-VSNeptuneDBSubnetGroup
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # New-VSNeptuneDBSubnetGroup

 ## SYNOPSIS
-Adds an AWS::Neptune::DBSubnetGroup resource to the template
+Adds an AWS::Neptune::DBSubnetGroup resource to the template.
+The AWS::Neptune::DBSubnetGroup type creates an Amazon Neptune DB subnet group.
+Subnet groups must contain at least two subnets in two different Availability Zones in the same AWS Region.

 ## SYNTAX